Table of Contents

 - Brief description of the navigator

-- Invite users to fill in criteria in default order
+- Invite users to fill in criteria to describe their case study

 - Criteria default to